iExecBlockchainComputing/iexec-node/docker/client/README.md

 Docker XWHEP client
 ===================

-This directory contains everything to install a client inside a container from its Debian package.
+This directory contains everything to start an XWHEP client inside a container from its Debian package.

 The client Debian package can be generated from [docker/server-master](../server-master).

-# Deployment
+# Create Docker image

-To create a client Docker image, launch build.sh like:
+To create a Docker image for the client, please launch:
 ```
   build.sh
 ```

 This script builds a new Docker image for the XWHEP client.

+# Deployment

+You can deploy your platform using [deployment scripts](../deployment/).